Governance

 • Free and fair competition

-As a multinational organization, the Group ensures the Code of Conduct is easy to understand.
-Therefore, it has been published in multiple languages across the regions in which the Group does business.
+As a global organization, the Group ensures the Code of Conduct is easy to understand.
+Therefore, it has been published in multiple languages throughout the regions in which the Group does business.
 It is available to employees and the general public through global and regional corporate websites.
 It is also accessible to employees through the Group’s regional intranet sites.

 Other global and regional policies